 Study in design?
 Monitored digital applications can be part of the solution.
 Their use may identify a child's lack of interest in books.
-A structured environment may overcome reading resistance and meet learning challenges.
+A structured environment may overcome reading resistance to meet learning challenges.

 Weaves of Green?
 Common disorders include: Dyslexia, ADHD, APD or issues with vision.
 Schools and pediatricians should be consulted when children face enduring stumbling blocks over a several month period.